GREASE INTERCEPTOR PUMPING IN PHOENIX

 Grease Interceptor Pumping Services in Phoenix

-The number of food services establishments is one of the largest per capita in the USA.
+The number of food service establishments here in Phoenix, is one of the largest per capita in the USA.
 It seems that restaurants compose the majority of businesses we see here.
-Because of this fact, we have grown exponentially with the food service industry in Phoenix in the field of grease interceptor pumping & cleaning services.
-So much in fact, that we are the #1 grease interceptor services company in Phoenix, and we work hard to continue providing the same quality service that earned us our reputation of excellence in the first place.
+Because of this fact, we have grown exponentially along with the food service industry in the field of grease interceptor pumping & cleaning services.
+We value our reputation as one of the top grease interceptor services company in Phoenix, and we work hard to continue providing the same quality service that earned us our reputation of excellence in the first place.

 Grease interceptors are an indispensable part of the food servicing industry today.
-Without that one piece of technology our sewage and water disposal systems would quickly be neutralized and rendered inoperative due to the sheer volume of fats, oils and greases (FOGS) flooding them out from the countless restaurants and industrial kitchens across the nation.
-Grease interceptors have been specially designed with many chambers and traps to contain this waste so that this will never happen.
+Without that one piece of technology our sewage and water disposal systems would quickly be rendered inoperable due to the sheer volume of fats, oils and greases (FOGS) flooding them out from the countless restaurants and industrial kitchens across the nation.
+Grease interceptors have been specially designed with many chambers and traps to contain this waste so that this disaster will never happen.